 - Consultants – which provide advice about the development of specific outputs.

-In this section, you need to define when and how the outputs will be tested and reviewed and by whom.
+In this Quality Management Plan example, you need to define when and how the outputs will be tested and reviewed and by whom.

-This section includes a description of the approach to:
+This section of Project Quality Management Plan example includes a description of the approach to: